ShivamGite777/Cybersecurity-Notes/CYBER 101/Y-Networking/04-Wireshark.md

 ## Go to packet 12 and read the packet comments.
 What is the answer?
    Note: use md5sum <filename> terminal command to get MD5 hash
 # Ans
- Open Exercise.pcapng.
+ -Open Exercise.pcapng.
- Press Ctrl + G → enter 12.
+- Press Ctrl + G → enter 12.
- Read Packet Comment.
+ -Read Packet Comment.
- It says to go to packet 39765.
+ -It says to go to packet 39765.
- Press Ctrl + G → enter 39765.
+ -Press Ctrl + G → enter 39765.
- Find JPEG File Interchange Format.
+ -Find JPEG File Interchange Format.
- Go to File → Export Objects → HTTP.
+- Go to File → Export Objects → HTTP.
- Select the JPEG → Save.
+- Select the JPEG → Save.
- Open Kali Terminal.
+- Open Kali Terminal.
- Go to Downloads:
+- Go to Downloads:

 ## There is a ".txt" file inside the capture file.
 Find the file and read it; what is the alien's name?